ebu/PlugIt/README.md

 The API is available at /plugIt/ebuio_api/ .
 See the API root page using your browser for details.

 A small python class (PlugItAPI) is available in plugit_api.py, methods are also detailled on the API root page.

+### Mails

+It's possible to send mail using the API.
+All users reply to the mail, if keeping the same subject and send will a response_id will be send back to the PlugIt server using the /mail call.
+The response_id is secured in the subject and can be trusted (users cannot generate generic response_id).

+The management task check_mail is used to check mails and should be runned inside a cron job on the PlugIt client.
+Relevent configuration (`INCOMING_MAIL` and `EBUIO_SENDER`) should also be correct.